justinjiajia/cloud_security/labs/lab_7.md

      <img width="800" src="https://github.com/user-attachments/assets/e20e2dd2-5216-4a37-95ca-2e4723563e08" />

      The *Resource inventory* page displays the security groups AWS Config is currently recording.
-They should look like the groups in the following screenshot (although your security group IDs are different).
+They should look like the groups in the screenshot above (although your security group IDs are different).

      > Recall that in step 1 of this task, you configured AWS Config to monitor *EC2 SecurityGroup* type resources.